LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 -----------------------------

-The easiest way to serve images and multimedia files is simply by referencing files stored within the Web server root using standard HTML tags such as ``<img>`` or ``<embed>``.
+The easiest way to serve images and multimedia files is simply by referencing files stored within the web server root using standard HTML tags such as ``<img>`` or ``<embed>``.
 The path to the image file can be calculated in the Lasso page or stored within a database field.
-Since the specified file is ultimately served by the Web server application which is optimized for serving images and multimedia files, this is the most efficient way to serve images and multimedia files.
+Since the specified file is ultimately served by the web server application which is optimized for serving images and multimedia files, this is the most efficient way to serve images and multimedia files.